wcarc-on/wcarc-site/events.md

 * Oct.
 15, 2018 – Marcus Leech (VE3MDL) – Radio Astronomy at CCERA and the 21cm Dual-Channel Spectrometer
 * Nov.
 19, 2018 – David Conn (VE3KL) – Title to be advised
 * Dec.
 17, 2018 – Annual Meeting and Christmas Party

+\* Note: The May meeting has moved to the second Monday to avoid the Victoria Day holiday.

 ## Some Highlights of What's Coming